jackyang25/agentic-system-with-distributed-mcp-servers/README.md

 # Hey!
 Glad you're here... 👋

-_About Me: Multi-agent homebuyer assistance system with financial analysis and neighborhood matching._
+_About: Multi-agent homebuyer assistance system with financial analysis and neighborhood matching._
 **Disclaimer: This project is for educational purposes only.
 It does not provide financial advice.**

 ---